-Wondering how to preserve wild grapes? you can reduce the liquid to a thick, molasses similar to saba, or balsamic vinegar reduction.
-It's fantastic added so sauces, drinks and desserts.
+Wondering how to preserve wild grapes or fruit from your backyard?
+Take a page from the Ancient Greeks and make Petimezi: a thick grape molasses recipe similar to homemade saba or balsamic vinegar reduction.
+It's fantastic added so sauces, drinks and desserts, especially mixed with tahini.

 Equipment